-In connection with the audit of the 2015 financial statements, the Company entered into an engagement agreement with Deloitte & Touche LLP that sets forth the terms by which Deloitte & Touche LLP will perform audit services for the Company.
-That agreement is subject to alternative dispute resolution procedures.
+In connection with the audit of the 2016 consolidated financial statements, the Company entered into an engagement agreement with Deloitte & Touche LLP that sets forth the terms by which Deloitte & Touche LLP will perform audit services for the Company.
+Such agreement is subject to alternative dispute resolution procedures.